 3 days EMT/COGENE-E

-- Graduate engineers and technicians whose activities are related to the design and/or operation of such installations: engineers and technicians from engineering companies, technical support for operations, operation personnel (shift operators, panel operators, site operators), HSE specialists, personnel from insurance companies, etc.
+- Graduate engineers and technicians whose activities are related to the design and/or operation of these installations: engineers and technicians from engineering companies, technical & HSE support, operation team, personnel from insurance companies.

-- To provide comprehensive and applied knowledge of cogeneration units in existing plants or new projects.
+- This course deals with cogeneration units in existing plants or new projects.

 - To describe the process conditions related to the combined production of thermal and mechanical energy.